 - Change ownership of the account or add new parties to the account.

-- Have access to online or telephone banking or have a debit card if several attorneys are acting "Jointly".
+- Have access to online or telephone banking or have a debit card if several attorneys are acting "jointly".

 Frequently asked questions